charlesphil/nhl-mds-in-a-box/data/README.md

 ### prod.duckdb

-Production database of tables and views intended to be exposed to end-users and applications like business intelligence (BI) tools.
+Production database of tables and views intended to be exposed to end-users and applications like business intelligence (BI) tools through specific schemas.
 This repo uses [Streamlit](../streamlit/README.md) as an interactive visualization tool.
 This database must be explicitly targeted by dbt in order for changes to occur.

 ## FAQ